Answers to the Most Frequently Asked Questions

 What are the benefits of a Texas LLC?

 The Texas LLC is a very popular entity choice because of its many benefits.
 The primary reason for forming a business is to obtain the personal liability protection for the owners of the business.
 The liability protection is a HUGE benefit, but there are many other benefits as well, including: perpetual existence, added credibility & professionalism, tax savings, tax & management flexibility, minimal formalities, and protection from other member’s creditors.
-Click here for more details on the benefits of a Texas LLC.

 Are operating agreements and organizational meetings required?